 Both artists whose principal commitment is to their art and craft and those who believe in human rights have tried different ways to end censorship.
 This struggle has been more intense in Iran.

-Last December, on the Day of Struggle Against Censorship, a statement was released mainly asking for a ban on censorship before and after the publication of books; it was signed by 170 authors.
+Last December, on the Day of Struggle Against Censorship, a statement was released mainly asking for a ban on censorship before and after the publication of Books and Manuals; it was signed by 170 authors.
 During the last year, many authors and artists talked and wrote against censorship.
 The overall outrage and criticism was more than previous years and the results are obvious in the reactions of the new government officials.

 The Minister of Islamic Guidance joined the critics in the beginning and indicated that the continuation of censorship has become very costly for the government.
 It soon became obvious, however, that this was nothing more than a publicity stunt.
 Nevertheless, criticism of the status quo coming from government itself released and bolstered the silenced voices in society.